keptsecret/app-demo/README.md

 1. images are selected by the file browser
 2. image data is saved as blobs to localStorage (client-side, and browser limits torage size to 5MB)
 3. randomized selection pulled from localStorage and displayed
+- Oversized images (bigger than 800x1000px) are shrunk
 - *will have to match this to answer from text file somehow*

+The x,y position of the clipped image is *clipX* and *clipY* in *LoadImage.vue*
+The width and height of the clipped image is *drawWidth* and *drawHeight* in *LoadImage.vue*
+- can be sent to AI for info

 *TODO:*
 - ~~*prevent randomizer from picking same number twice (pick number from array and delete)*~~